akvelon/flutter-code-editor/README.md

 );
 ```

-This creates a section named `section1`.
+The example above creates a section named `section1`.
 The built-in `BracketsStartEndNamedSectionParser` class is designed to parse sections
 from the code comments using the above syntax.
-It also hides any single-line comment that has a section label with the above syntax,
+It also hides any single-line comment that has a section tag with the above syntax,
 although such comments are still present in the editor's hidden state
 and will be revealed when copying the text.

-If you need to parse sections using any other syntax, subclass `AbstractNamedSectionParser`.
+To customize section parsing using any other syntax, subclass `AbstractNamedSectionParser`.

-## Partial Locking

-This is how you make parts of the code read-only:
+## Read-Only Code Blocks

+Flutter Code Editor allows to define read-only code blocks.
+This may be useful for learning use cases when users are guided to modify certain code blocks
+while other code is meant to be protected from changes.

+To make a named section read-only, pass a set of named sections to the `controller.readOnlySectionNames`:

 ```dart
 controller.readOnlySectionNames = {'section1'};
 ```

-This locks the given sections.
+This locks the given sections from modifications in the Flutter Code Editor.
 Any non-existent section names in this set are ignored.
-To make the code editable again, pass an updated set.
+To make the code editable again, pass an updated set to `controller.readOnlySectionNames`.

 When using this feature, `text` and `value` properties cannot be used to change the text
 programmatically because they have the same effect as the user input,